 John Walker (1759-1830) was a writer and doctor.
 He is best known as the leading smallpox vaccinator in early nineteenth-century London, where he personally vaccinated tens of thousands of people.
 The best introduction to his religious ideas is chapter ten of John Epps, The Life of John Walker, M.D.
 (London, 1831).
 This chapter is a review of Walker’s religious views compiled from papers Walker left behind.

-John Wilkes (1727-1797) was a radical member of parliament who was later elected lord mayor of London.
-The best introduction to his Christian-centered deism is in chapter four (pages 131-174), a chapter on Wilkes’ religious views with much material from his unpublished letters, written by John Sainsbury, John Wilkes: The Lives of a Libertine (Hampshire: Ashgate, 2006).
+John Wilkes (1725-1797) was a member of Parliament who was later elected Lord Mayor of London.
+He is best known for his ridicule of important Christian doctrines.
+The best introduction to his deist ideas is chapter four of John Sainsbury’s John Wilkes: The Lives of a Libertine (Hampshire: Ashgate, 2006).
+This chapter is about Wilkes’ religious views, and it incorporates material from his unpublished letters.

 William Wollaston (1659-1724) was a schoolmaster who retired to write after he received a significant inheritance from a relative.
 He believed God providentially cared for people without ever doing miracles.
 An introduction to his deist ideas is his book The Religion of Nature Delineated (London, 1724), 103-125.

-Probable Deists, Former Deists, and People Investigated to See if They were Deists
+Probable Deists, Former Deists, and People Investigated to Determine if They were Deists

 There were two groups of people who were highly likely to have been deists, but I did not include them in the above list because I could not find enough information about them.